Sebastian De Brennan

 Mobile: 0410 343 720

-Outside of legal practice, Sebastian has been a Practitioner in Residence at the Centre for Excellence in Policing and Security (CEPS) and has taught the subjects Business Law, Prisons and Punishment and Criminal Law & Procedure at the University Level.
+Outside of legal practice, Sebastian has been a Practitioner in Residence at the Centre for Excellence in Policing and Security (CEPS) and has taught the subjects Business Law, Prisons and Punishment and Criminal Law & Procedure at various universities.
 As well as holding degrees in business and law (with First Class Honours), he is a graduate of the Sydney Leadership Program and the Asialink Program at the University of Melbourne.
 He has also completed a Masters in Law at the University of Cambridge.

 B Com LLB (Hons) LLM Grad Dip Legal Practice